 For about three weeks I’ve been staring at a chest of drawers that serves as our family’s craft cabinet.
 It’s totally disheveled — scrapbook paper rests under a baggie of googly eyes; Christmas ornaments are somehow tucked in amongst the stickers and glitter pens.

 I need to go through it and put things in order.
 After a few hours of shuffling and sorting, and the craft supplies would be organized and easy to find.

 But I haven’t started the project because the ideal craft cabinet in my head would take an entire afternoon, and a constantly nursing newborn and two preschoolers in the house means I barely get five minutes to focus on anything.

 I’ve put it off because if I can’t do it perfectly, I think it’s better not to touch it at all.

 It’s ridiculous, really.
-When I write it out right now, I realize how childish this thinking is.
+When I write it out, I realize how childish this thinking is.
 But there it is… perfectionism freezing me from doing anything at all.

-I’m sure none of you can relate, eh?
+I’m sure none of you can relate, right?